Do you have lead plumbing in your home?

 Check and replace your service line.

 Thousands and thousands of homes in Paterson, Clifton and Passaic still have lead service lines.
 (The service line brings water from our pipe into your house.)
-PVWC offers a low-cost, zero-interest replacement program to assist with replacing customer-owned service lines on your property.
+PVWC is currently replacing 6,500 lead and galvanized steel service line in these towns at NO COST to the homeowner.
 Contact us to find out how you may be able to take advantage of our Lead Service Line Replacement program.

 Have your children tested.
 Consult your doctor or call your local Health Department for advice on testing children.
 A simple blood test can detect lead.

 Check the plumbing in your home.
 Your local building/code department may be able to provide you with information about building permit records that may contain information on your home’s plumbing materials.
 For more information, please call your municipal office.